c-blake/lc/IDEAS.md

 Maybe a mode where users can type -X././ or something to NOT use a local .lc config when recursing (at r > 1, say).

+Maybe add a -U/-G options to abbreviate user names and group names similarly to file names (`*` is a less compelling omission indicator here, though).

 KINDING
 -------
 VC status.
 Using an external shell command is possible, but not so efficient.